The Complete Guide to Medical Self-Advocacy

 What if you’ve repeatedly tried to talk to your doctor about your healthcare needs, but they continuously dismiss you?
 If you’ve started to feel like your efforts are fruitless, it’s time to look for a new doctor.

 How can you find a doctor who actually listens to you?
 The process might take time.
-Very Well Health recommends deciding whether you need a primary care doctor or a specialist, looking up healthcare providers who accept your insurance, and checking out their track records and credentials.
+Very Well Health recommends deciding whether you need a primary care doctor or a specialist.
+Furthermore, they encourage that you look up healthcare providers who accept your insurance.
+And finally, check out their track records and credentials.
 During your initial consultation or first appointment, consider their communication skills.
 Do you feel like they listen closely and take your concerns seriously?
 If not, you’ll want to continue your search until you find a doctor who does.

 If you have been diagnosed with a particular medical condition, it’s important to stay up-to-date on any recent research concerning your illness.
 But if you find it hard to parse medical studies, you’re not alone!
-Med School Insiders recommends going over papers by reading the title and abstract first, checking out the conclusion, and then reading the figures, methods, results, and discussions sections.
+Med School Insiders recommends going over papers by reading the title and abstract first.
+Then checking out the conclusion.
+And finally, reading the figures, methods, results, and discussions sections.

 Advocating for yourself in medical settings can be challenging.
 But in order to get the best care possible, learning the ins and outs of self-advocacy is key!
-With these tips, you’ll be able to change your lifestyle for the better, easily manage your records, and make smart decisions for your future living situation.
+With these tips, you’ll be able to change your lifestyle for the better.
+Moreover, you can easily manage your records, and make smart decisions for your future living situation.

 Ready to embark on a self-care journey?
-Start practicing yoga with Olotita!
+Start practicing yoga with The Yoga Shala!
 Visit our website today to learn more about our programs and retreats.

 Photo via Pexels